gnieboer/tsp-redesign/takeFIVE/index.md

     		<div id="content" class="grid_7 omega green-1">
             	<!-- Slide5 - Content -->
     			<h1>Five Funds</h1>
                 <p>The TSP&rsquo;s strength is its simplicity.
-Choose from: <a class="white" href="/InvestmentFunds/FundsOverview/comparisonMatrix.html" target="_blank" title="Learn more about the TSP's 5 core funds">5 core funds</a> you can mix and match, and
+Choose from: <a class="white" href="/funds-individual/" target="\_blank" title="Learn more about the TSP's 5 core funds">5 core funds</a> you can mix and match, and

-<a class="white" href="/InvestmentFunds/FundOptions/index.html" target="_blank" title="Learn more about the TSP's Lifecycle Funds">Lifecycle funds</a> that are professionally designed based on when you’ll need your money.
+<a class="white" href="/funds-lifecycle/" target="\_blank" title="Learn more about the TSP's Lifecycle Funds">Lifecycle funds</a> that are professionally designed based on when you’ll need your money.

     			</p>
     		</div>